Excitonic Resonances in Coherent Anti-Stokes Raman Scattering from Single Wall Carbon Nanotubes: Results

+where $\Gamma_{ph}$ is a phonon lifetime broadening. $\chi_{ph}$ is electric dipole transition moment of the phonon mode.
+Different vibrational states can be resonantly excited by matching the energy $E_p-E_S$ with phonon energy $E_{ph}$.\cite{livroxie}

-Historically, four-wave mixing was mostly studied in zero dimensional systems, such as molecules.
-In such systems the excitonic and vibrational states are equal in treatment, and a density matrix approach is typically used to describe non-linear interactions with light.\cite{mukamel1999} However, in solid state systems the excitonic and phonon states are independent quasi-particles and this approach is not as applicable\cite{Yu1995}.
-Instead, the interaction between phonons states and electronic excitation occurs via electron-phonon Hamiltonian, where the electron (exciton) can be scattered to a new state either by creating or emitting a phonon.
-In a similar fashion, excitons can be scattered to new states by photon absorption or emission through the exciton-photon interaction.
-To understand the interplay between different matrix elements we turn to the perturbation theory, widely used to describe resonant Raman processes.\cite{Yu1995}
+The excitonic enhancement factor $\chi^{(3)}_{er-CARS}$ in a one-dimensional excitonic system requires detailed treatment.
+Intuitively, one would expect a more efficient CARS process whenever the $E_u, (u=p,S,a)$ meets the excitonic resonance of the nanotube (er-CARS).
+The photon energies for $E_p$, $E_S$, and $E_a$ are compared with the exciton energies used in Figure \ref{FIG:sch}a, where it is possible to observe different resonances.
+We therefore needed a model to describe the influence of resonant states explicitly \cite{boyd}.
+Historically, four-wave mixing was mostly studied in zero-dimensional systems, such as molecules.
+In such systems, the excitonic and vibrational states are equal in treatment, and a density matrix approach is typically used to describe non-linear interactions with light.\cite{mukamel1999} However, in solid state systems, the excitonic and phonon states are independent quasi-particles, making this approach not applicable\cite{Yu1995}.
+Instead, the interaction between phonons states and electronic excitation occurs via electron-phonon Hamiltonian, where the electron (exciton) can be scattered to a new state by creating or emitting a phonon.
+Similarly, excitons can be scattered to new states by photon absorption or emission through the exciton-photon Hamiltonian.
+To understand the interplay between different matrix elements and scattering pathways, we turn to perturbation theory, widely used to describe resonant Raman processes in solids.\cite{Yu1995}